gabegm/DataEngineering/data-engineering/case-studies.md

 ## Social Feed

-You’re tasked with building a social feed system for a simple Twitter-style app
+You’re tasked with building a social feed system for a simple Twitter-style app.

 What would the backend and data model look like?

 ## Cloud Storage

-You’re tasked with building a cloud storage for a simple Dropbox-style app
+You’re tasked with building a cloud storage for a simple Dropbox-style app.

+What would the backend and data model look like?

+## Parking Lot

+You’re tasked with building the data warehouse infrastructure for a collection of parking lots.

 What would the backend and data model look like?